- Lowenstein Clinic

 The Bernstein Fellowships were established at Yale Law School in 1997 to honor Robert Bernstein, the founder and former chair of Human Rights Watch; former chair, president, and chief executive officer of Random House; and a tireless champion of human rights.
 The fellowships, supported by the family, friends, and colleagues of Robert Bernstein and administered by the Orville H. Schell, Jr. Center for International Human Rights at Yale Law School, promote innovative and creative approaches to human rights advocacy.

 The Bernstein Fellowship provides a one-year stipend of $47,500.
-Applications are due on January 31, 2019 to be considered for a fellowship beginning in the fall of 2019.
+The application deadline to be considered for a fellowship beginning in the fall of 2021 will be February 4, 2021.

 The Bernstein Fellowship Selection Committee will review applications and select the fellows.
 Factors the committee will consider include: